How to get information about a mutual society, including addresses, annual returns, rules and mergers.

 - booking an appointment if you want to see a paper copy of the document at our office.
 This may be possible on Mondays, Tuesdays and Thursdays between 9.30am and 12.30pm or 1.30pm and 4.30pm.
 This service costs £75 per hour or part thereof.

 - contacting the society if you can’t find the document.

 You can pay:

-- on the phone (we phone you to take payment when you’ve ordered)
+- on the phone - we will phone you to take payment once you’ve ordered

-- by cheque.
-Make it out to ‘Financial Conduct Authority’ and send to Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN
+- by cheque - make it out to ‘Financial Conduct Authority’ and send to Financial Conduct Authority, 12 Endeavour Square, London, E20 1JN

 If a society isn’t on the Mutuals Public Register